zphrs/animent.dev/src/pages/experiment.md

 ### Activity 1: Review HTML + CSS (15 mins)

-TODO: make review activity (some sort of multi page website)

 Edit the HTML files below to do two things:

 1. Make it look better with different fonts, colors (especially the `background-color` and the link `color`), along with any other CSS you like.
 2. Replace the joke with your own!
-Feel free to add in images or other HTML elements.
+Feel free to add in images or other HTML elements if you'd like.

 <Previewer root="/experiment/d1/a1/index.html" paths={["/experiment/d1/a1/punchline.html"]} />